 If you are using pure HA then I would put it directly after my toner and before the serums.

 This depends on what type of product you have HA in.
 I usually use it as a separate product and then apply it by patting a small amount into my skin.

-Some people experience hyaluronic acid to be drying instead of moisturizing, why is that?
+Some people experience dry skin instead of moisturizing, why is that?

 This is also true.
 In climates where it’s very dry and cold (winter in my country for sure) the acid pulls the moisture from your skin instead of taking it from the environment.
 If there isn’t enough moisture in the air it will pull it from your skin.

 Hada labo lotion premium

 So, what can you do, if this is what you experience?

 To properly use it you need to apply it when your skin is still damp (so it is perfect after toner).
 Pat the product into your skin and when it is just a little sticky, add the next step to your routine.Then it should be sealed in with another product like serums, moisturizer and sunscreen.